McCollum High School: McCollum Cowboy Band and Color Guard

-A part of the McCollum band is the McCollum Indoor Percussion and Color Guard, both of which placed 1st in the TECA State Championships (2022).
+The McCollum Cowboy Band boasts 120+ members as of 2026 and consistently scores a UIL division rating of 1 in both Concert and Marching Band.
+A part of the McCollum band is the Color Guard, which placed 1st in the TECA State Championships (2022).
 The McCollum Band also is known for going viral in a Fiesta video featuring their rendition of "El Baile de la Gorila (2017).
-The McCollum Band is currently headed by Gilbert Borrego, Briann Jasso, and Johan Escalera.
+The McCollum Band is currently headed by Gilbert Borrego, Briann Jasso, and Matthew settles.